Skip to content

 FAILEDOP behaved wrongly.

 The headless harness records REVIEW as-is rather than auto-passing it.
-The library has zero FAILED.
+The current four-plan baseline has zero FAILED.
 Full breakdown at OFCS conformance.

 Can I cite this library as "OIDF-certified"?